digital-asset/docs.daml.com/docs/3.1/docs/app-dev/command-deduplication.rst

        - Otherwise, retry from :ref:`Step 2 <dedup-bounded-step-offset>`, obtaining a completion offset ``OFF1``, or give up without knowing for sure that the ledger change will not happen.

        For example, if the ledger change only creates a contract instance of a template, you can never be sure, as any outstanding submission might still be accepted on the ledger.
-       In particular, you must not draw any conclusions from not having received a :ref:`SUBMISSION_ALREADY_IN_FLIGHT <error_code_SUBMISSION_ALREADY_IN_FLIGHT>` error, because the outstanding submission may be queued somewhere and will reach the relevant processing point only later.
+       In particular, you must not draw any conclusions from not having received a :ref:`SUBMISSION_ALREADY_IN_FLIGHT <submission_already_in_flight_canton_error_codes>` error, because the outstanding submission may be queued somewhere and will reach the relevant processing point only later.

 Failure Scenarios